 | I started building the arm during

+throughout the arm.
 In most of the cases I used the lowest

-makes the arm extremely slow, but it allowed
+made the arm extremely slow, but it allowed

 me to build it with the limited resources and knowledge I had at the